ddev/ddev/docs/users/step-debugging.md

 1. Make sure your "Debug port" is set to 11011 in preferences.
 2. Under the "Run" menu select "Edit configurations"
 3. Click the "+" in the upper left and choose "PHP Web Application" to create a configuration.
 Give it a reasonable name.
-4. Create a "server" for the site.
+4. Create a "server" for the project.
 (Screenshot below)
 5. Add file mappings for the docroot of the server.
 If your repo has the main code in the root of the repo, that will map to /var/www/html.
 If it's in a docroot directory, it would map to /var/www/html/docroot.
 6. Set an appropriate breakpoint.
 7. Start debugging by clicking the "debug" button, which will launch a page in your browser.